Money

 Get started early

-As a career engineer, I certainly may be biased to tech-related fields, but it doesn’t need to be super geeky stuff; good photo/videographers make good money if they stay booked, basically any trade (plumbing, electricianship, welding, general contracting, etc.) will make good money.
+As an engineering graduate, I certainly may be biased to tech-related fields, but it doesn’t need to be super geeky stuff; good photo/videographers make good money if they stay booked; basically any trade (plumbing, electricianship, welding, general contracting, etc.) will make good money if you do it well.

-Having real business experience early will pay massive dividends, especially for the paperwork to form the company, dealing with the local and state gov’t, etc.
+Whatever you choose to do, having real business experience early on will pay massive dividends, especially in filing the paperwork to form the company, interfacing with the local and state gov’t, dealing with customers, etc.

-My classmate was like me and lived as normal lives as one could imagine, get good grades, do sports, do extracurriculars, play video games, talk to girls.
-While I did learn valuable soft skills from these – and honestly some hard skills from video games since I built my own computer, got interested in computing hardware etc. – I wish I spent more time working on things that make money.
+Unlike his brother, my classmate was like me and lived as normal lives as one could imagine - get good grades, do sports, do extracurriculars, play video games, talk to girls - the standard playbook.
+While I did learn valuable soft skills from these - and honestly some hard skills from video games since I built my own computer, got interested in computing hardware etc. - I wish I spent more time working on things that make money.

-Of course, we chose the other way of making moeny, wage slaving.
+Of course, we chose the other way of making money, wage slaving for the mega corps.

 Don’t worry, I’m being overly drastic.
 While working those jobs is not the most fun, enjoyable, or enriching experience in the world, iT bUIlDs cHAraActEr!!!